shrutipingle02/langgraph-data-agent/README.md

 | `LLM_MODEL_MEDIUM` | No | Override the medium tier model |
 | `LLM_MODEL_HIGH` | No | Override the high tier model |

 ---

-## Troubleshooting

-### Issue: "429 RESOURCE_EXHAUSTED"

-The Gemini free tier allows **20 requests per day, per model**.
-One SQL question uses four model calls, so the free allowance is roughly five questions per model per day.
-Either wait for the daily reset, create a key on a **new** Google Cloud project or enable billing.

-### Issue: "Database connection failed"

-Check the container is running with `docker ps`.
-If it is not, `docker start data-agent-pg`.
-Confirm the `.env` host, port, user, password and database match.

-### Issue: "API key not found"

-`GOOGLE_API_KEY` is missing from `.env` or `load_dotenv()` did not find the file.
-Run scripts from the project root.

-### Issue: "SQL query unsafe"

-Working as designed, the judge blocks anything that writes.
-Rephrase as a read-only question.

-### Issue: "Module not found"

-Activate the virtual environment and run from the project root so `agents`, `utils` and `Models` are importable.

-### Issue: "relation does not exist"

-The tables were never created or loaded.
-Run `python generate_data.py` then `python feed_db.py`.

----